DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 First install the pre-requisites by running:

 <pre>
-sudo apt-get install gcc g++ gfortran git patch wget pkg-config
+sudo apt-get install gcc g++ gfortran patch wget pkg-config
 </pre>

 Then, download Ipopt-3.13.2 and set up the relevant environmental variables to loadDAFoam.sh by runing: